ceshine/ceshine-hugo/content/post/20220314-van/index.md

 ### Main Block

 [DropPath](https://github.com/rwightman/pytorch-image-models/blob/7c67d6aca992f039eece0af5f7c29a43d48c00e4/timm/models/layers/drop.py#L135) is taken from the [rwightman/pytorch-image-models](https://github.com/rwightman/pytorch-image-models/) library (a.k.a. _timm_).
 It randomly drops the entire sample from the tensor.
 Combined with a residual connection, this would mean nothing will be added to that sample, in effect skipping the entire layer.
-That's why this technnique is also called “stochastic depth.”
+That's why this technique is also called “stochastic depth.”

 The two residual connections are marked by the two batch normalizations.
 The first residual block starts right before the first batch normalization and ends before the second.
 The second residual block comes right after the first block and ends after the MLP (CFF) module.
 Two scaling vectors are applied to the residuals channel-wise before they are added to the original values.